lostandfound.io

 Hello, I’m Leilani Kahele.
 Yesterday around 6:45 p.m., I realized I’d misplaced my passport while strolling near Kuhio Beach in Waikiki, by the Duke Kahanamoku statue.
 I’d paused at a bench along Kalakaua Avenue and think I left it there.
 It’s in a black leather cover with a small Hawaii sticker inside.
 I’m feeling overwhelmed and anxious, as I’m far from home and this document is essential.

-Waikiki Beach, near the Duke Kahanamoku statue 23 days ago
+Waikiki Beach, near the Duke Kahanamoku statue about 1 month ago

 lost L